LynnixZ/LynnixZ.github.io/index.md

 I have been working with Prof. Grigoris Chrysos since May 2024.
 I also collaborate with Prog.
 Kangwook Lee on topics related to LLM since Feb 2025.
 I am broadly interested in:
-1) in-ternal computation of transformers: how input formats and weight-space shape the algorithms that transformers learn and how fine-tuning alters those computations; and (2)reasoning structure and internal state, understanding multi-step reasoning traces see what information models track over time and when that tracking fails.
+1) in-ternal computation of transformers: how input formats and weight-space shape the algorithms that transformers learn and how fine-tuning alters those computations; and
+2) reasoning structure and internal state, understanding multi-step reasoning traces see what information models track over time and when that tracking fails.

 ---